Dear readers of ADxS.org, please forgive the disruption.

 • Thereby increasing the future excitability of the postsynaptic nerve cell116

-• Blockade of glucocorticoid receptors in the mPFC disrupts the signaling circuit that mediates (on acute pain stress) the increased glutamate level in the VTA and the increased dopamine level in the mPFC.120
+• Blockade of the glucocorticoid receptors in the mPFC interrupts the signaling circuit that mediates the increased glutamate level in the VTA and the increased dopamine level in the mPFC (in response to acute pain stress).120

 • Blocked long-term potentiation at GABAergic (= inhibitory) synapses113114